Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Solvable Loops

 Thus, $\update_t = \vartheta^{-1} \circ \update_s \circ \vartheta$ is the following twn-update:

 \end{example}

-The reason for transforming solvable updates to twn-updates is that for the latter, we can re-use our previous algorithm from \cite{frohn2019TerminationTriangularInteger} to compute poly-exponential closed forms.
-While \cite{frohn2019TerminationTriangularInteger} only considered updates with linear arithmetic over $\ZZ$, it can directly be extended to twn-updates over $\AA$.
+The reason for transforming solvable updates to \emph{twn}-updates is that for the latter, we can re-use the algorithm from \cite{frohn2019TerminationTriangularInteger} to compute poly-exponential closed forms.
+While \cite{frohn2019TerminationTriangularInteger} only considered updates with linear arithmetic over $\ZZ$, it can directly be extended to \emph{twn}-updates over $\AA$.